mahesh12393/LLM-Orchestrator/README.md

 This project is aimed at integrating a React application within a SAP UI5 application.
-The React app serves as an orchestration tool for LLMS (Learning Management System), facilitating the creation and management of orchestration flows.
+The React app serves as an orchestration tool for llms, facilitating the creation and management of orchestration flows.